AmmarAbouZor/tui-journal/README.md

 - Create, edit, and delete entries easily.
 - Edit journal content with the built-in editor or use your favourite terminal text editor from withing the app.
 - Control many journals at once via the multi-select mode
-- See the keybindings from inside the app
 - Keybindings is a combination of VIM and Emacs motions (VIM for navigation and Emacs for editing texts in edit-mode).
+- Export and Import journals between different back-end files.
 - Export the current journal's content to a predefined export path or the current directory
+- See the keybindings from inside the app
 - Cross-platform compatibility (Windows, macOS, Linux, NetBSD).

 ## Roadmap